 How to get in touch with a “arbolito” will not be a problem.
 They will ask you, as soon as they have the opportunity, if you would like to exchange money.
 Besides, approaching them and just asking them should be very easy as well.

 The USD bills that you would like to exchange should be in perfect condition.
-Furthermore, they should preferably be USD50 or USD100 bills (high-value banknotes).
-Otehrwise, you could be offered a lower rate.
-For example a bill of USD100 = AR $ 11900 and a bill of USD20 = AR $ 2300 (July 2020).
+Furthermore, they should preferably be USD50 or USD100 bills (high-value banknotes printed after 1997).
+Otherwise, you could be offered a lower rate.

-More important information to bear in mind: It is likely that they will ask you to walk with them to an office in the area, in order to complete the transaction.
+Here’s more important information to bear in mind.
+It is likely that they will ask you to walk with them to an office in the area, in order to complete the transaction.
 It may also take place in a shop or in an office inside a gallery.
 Even at a newspaper kiosk that is actually an unofficial exchange office!